robotical/OpenWRT-HubPlusConfig/README.md

 This will make a new file called `hub-update.zip.sig` which is the signature you need!
 Remember, you'll need to re-sign if you make *any* change to the zip.

+It's easiest to then just turn the hub off and copy these over.

 Stuff